Ajishpradeep/pi_generator/ReadMe.md

 ### Why This Architecture Was Chosen

-   Though flow based or VAE are enogh for this task, The transformers architeure being choosen to demonstrate the core undertanding of the architure.
-Although the below mentioned functionalies of transformer do help addressing the task with efficiency in a way.
+   -  Though flow-based models or Variational Autoencoders (VAEs) are sufficient for this task, the Transformer architecture was chosen to demonstrate a deeper understanding of its core principles and applicability.
+The unique features of the Transformer provide additional advantages for addressing this task efficiently

-1. **Handling Sparse Data:**
-   - The positional encoding and masking mechanisms make the transformer effective for irregular datasets like sparse images.

-2. **Modularity:**
-   - The architecture separates input encoding, positional information, and output generation, making it easy to adapt or extend.

-3. **Focus on Relationships:**
-   - Attention heads allow the model to understand complex interactions between position (`x, y`) and color (`r, g, b`).
+   -  The MaskedTransformer was selected for its ability to handle the unique challenges of sparse, high-dimensional data, such as the (`x`, `y`, `r`, `g`, `b`).input points.
+The model starts by embedding the input into a higher-dimensional space `(embed_dim=128)`using a linear layer, enabling the representation of spatial and color relationships.
+A learned positional encoding is added, providing spatial context to the embeddings, which is crucial for sparse datasets with irregular patterns.
+The Transformer Encoder, comprising four layers `(num_layers=4)` and four attention heads `(num_heads=4)`, leverages multi-head attention to capture complex dependencies between spatial and color features.
+The masking mechanism further refines this by ensuring the model focuses on relevant sequence elements, reducing noise and improving efficiency during training.

+    - The output layers are modular, with dedicated linear layers for each dimension `(x, y, r, g, b)`.
+For color values `(r, g, b)`, sigmoid activation constrains outputs to the valid range [0, 1].
+This modular design ensures accurate and interpretable predictions for each feature.
+The loss function is carefully designed to weight spatial (x, y) and color features (r, g, b) differently, emphasizing color accuracy.

 ## Evaluation Results

 The model's performance was evaluated through:

 - **Similarity Metrics:**
-  - **Maximum Mean Discrepancy (MMD):** Measures how close the generated points are to the real ones.
+  - **Maximum Mean Discrepancy (MMD):** Captures global similarity and ensures the generated data follows the overall distribution.
-  - **KL Divergence:** Compares distributions for each dimension (`x`, `y`).
+  - **KL Divergence:** Provides detailed insights into the alignment of individual dimensions, focusing on specific features like spatial accuracy.
-  - **Wasserstein Distance:** Measures the overall difference between distributions.
+  - **Wasserstein Distance:**  Evaluates the geometric alignment, highlighting how well the model minimizes positional and color discrepancies.

-    AS of the provided model:
+    As of the provided model:
         MMD: 0.0019
         KL Divergence: x=0.0858, y=0.0534
         Wasserstein Distances: x: 0.008623, y: 0.003177, r: 0.006073, g: 0.004483, b: 0.011655